 Sire responsible for 2013 Kentucky Derby winner Orb.
 Dam successful in Eight Belles Stakes during the big Churchill Downs meet, so has blend of speed and stamina for this test.

 Clearly trained on since defeat by Good Cheer in the Golden Rod here in the fall.
 Looks very much like the barn’s best prospect since Brightwork.
-Respected.
+Respected from widest gate.

 Made all in the Grade I Ashland Stakes at Keeneland, which punched her ticket to Churchill Downs latest.
 Interesting change of tactics from dropping out, but positive ride yielded big win.